 Once that’s done, it’s time to bake.
 Bake the entire dish, uncovered, at 400 degrees for 40 minutes.
 Remove it from the oven, sprinkle over the remaining cheese, and continue to bake it for another 10 minutes.
 Finally, remove from the oven one last time and let rest for 3-5 minutes.
 Top with parmesan and fresh basil or oregano leaves and serve.

-YOU CAN RE-HEAT THE LEFTOVERS TOO
+YOU CAN REHEAT THE LEFTOVERS TOO

 These Zucchini Lasagna Rolls will most definitely be my go-to lasagna dish.
 In all probability, I will never use noodles again.
 (We all know that’s a complete lie!
 No one can eat better 100% of the time!)
 Both John.e and McKenna loved them – as did I!
 Using only four zucchini, I was able to make this entire dish!
-We all ate about 5 each for dinner, and I transferred the remaining rolls to a smaller baking dish, allowed it to cool, then wrapped it up and put it in the fridge.
+We all ate about 5 each for dinner, and I transferred the remaining rolls to a smaller baking dish, allowed it to cool, then wrapped it up and put them in the fridge.

 The next day, I topped the leftovers with a little extra cheese and popped it into the oven for twenty minutes to reheat it.
 I served it with a simple salad and our bellies were satisfied once more!
 If you’re watching your weight, or trying to ease up on carbs and calories, then I would highly recommend this dish.
-Not only is it a healthier option, it’s absolutely mouth-wateringly delicious!
+Not only is it a healthier option, but it’s also absolutely mouth-wateringly delicious!
 I can’t wait to have more!